nlesc-nano/ceiba/paper/paper.md

 # Summary
 Efficient data handling is central in scientific research.
-The *Ceiba* library implements a web service to perform data handling tasks like computing, storing and retreiving scientific simulation data from a (remote) database.
+The *Ceiba* library implements a web service to perform data handling tasks like computing, storing and retreiving scientific simulation data to/from a (remote) database.
 Using  the *Ceiba-CLI* command line user can interact with the web service, they can for instance download available data, upload data, request metadata, etc.

 The *Ceiba web service* installation and deployment is intendent to be perform at a local/national infrastucture.
-While the *Ceiba-CLI* can be easily install on personal computer, workstations or the supercomputer infrasctucture where the simulations are performed.
+While the *Ceiba-CLI* can be easily install on personal computers, workstations or the supercomputer infrasctuctures where the simulations are performed.

-Ceiba is implemented in Python using the Tartiflete GraphQL [@graphql] server.
+Ceiba is implemented in Python using the Tartiflete GraphQL [@graphql;@tartiflette] server.

 # Statement of need
 Scientific simulations generate large volume of data that needs to be stored and processed